top of page

 Each year, researchers and doctors work to find better tests, treatments, and services for children.
 They often use questionnaires that ask about a child’s general health (also called ‘health related quality of life’) to understand how these tests, treatments and services improve children’s lives.
 However, sometimes this can be hard as there is a lack of sound evidence on how well these health related quality of life (HRQoL) questionnaires perform in children.
 More evidence on the performance of these questionnaires is required in Australia to guide decision making.
 We hope the results of this work may help us to better measure overall health in children in order to provide better health care to children in the future.

 This project compares lots of different HRQoL questionnaires in children (sometimes called a ‘multi-instrument comparison study’).
 This study tests the following questionnaires: Global Health Measure, Child Health Utility (CHU9D), Pediatric Quality of Life Inventory (PedsQL), EQ-5D-Y (3L and 5L), EQ-5D-5L, Toddler and Infant (TANDI), EQ Health and Wellbeing (EQ-HWB-S), Assessment of Quality of Life 6D (AQoL-6D), Patient-Reported Outcome Measurement Information System 25 (PROMIS-25), Health Utilities Index 2 and 3 (HUI2/3) and disease specific questionnaires.
 The study involves an initial and follow-up survey.
 The follow-up survey is a simplified version of the initial survey that is sent out four weeks after completion of the first survey.
 A small portion of participants are sent the follow-up survey two days after completion of the first survey to allow for assessment of reliability.
 The performance of these various child HRQoL questionnaires will be analysed and compared.
 We will also look at a subset of disease groups to see how generic HRQoL questionnaires perform compared with disease-specific questionnaires.
-We plan collect data on over 6,600 Australian children (from children who are well through to those that are very sick).
+We collected data on over 7,200 Australian children (from children who are well through to those that are very sick).

 The objectives of the study are to: